bhaveshsinghal95182/bhaveshsinghal95182/README.md

 <br clear="both">

 <h1 align="center">Hi 👋!
-My name is Bhavesh SInghal and I'm a Generalist Developer, from Gurgaon, India</h1>
+My name is Bhavesh SInghal and I'm a Generalist Developer, from India</h1>

 ###